-There are a few variations of the salt dough recipe online – most call for equal parts flour and salt but I found that I was adding more flour to the dough and more water, so adjusted accordingly.
-You will want to start with less ingredients and make adjustments as you go to get the ideal mixture.
+There are a few variations of the salt dough recipe online – most call for equal parts flour and salt but I found that I was adding more flour to the dough and more water, so adjust accordingly.
+You will want to start with fewer ingredients and make adjustments as you go to get the ideal mixture.

 You can get the kids involved here to provide them with fun, messy sensory play, but keep in mind you will NEED to have lots of paper towels, wipes and patience handy :).